JonahKF/image-carousel/README.md

-# template
+# Image Carousel

-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Created for The Odin Project, dynamic JS elements lesson.
+Carousel has buttons for scrolling left and right, and indicator dots.
+Indicator dots can be clicked to instantly move to corresponding img.